mitchellkolb/pi-music-player/README.md

 # What I Learned in this Project
 - Producing complete software that is used by the client
 - Programming using web automation and a new UI library
+- Creating specific utility tools to download and sort song files
 - Learning how to create 3D models that can be printed and fit with other peripherals.